-Trapdoor claw-free function are used in our measurement protocol as follows.
+Trapdoor claw-free functions are used in our measurement protocol as follows.
 The prover is first asked to commit to a state of his choice (assume the state is $\alpha_0\ket{0} + \alpha_1\ket{1}$) by entangling it with a random claw $(x_0,x_1)$, creating the state: